hsnlab/escape/pox/ext/doc/source/index.rst

 ^^^^^^^^^^

-The ``adaptation`` layer contains the different Manager (inherited from :any:`AbstractDomainManager`) and Adapter (inherited from :any:`AbstractESCAPEAdapter`) classes under their specific name which is defined in the ``name`` class attribute.
+The ``adaptation`` layer contains the different Manager (inherited from :any:`AbstractDomainManager`) classes under their specific name which is defined in the ``name`` class attribute.
+These configurations are used by the :any:`ComponentConfigurator` to initiate the required components dynamically.
-These configurations are used by the :any:`ComponentConfigurator` to initiate the required component dynamically.
+Every Manager use different Adapters (inherited from :any:`AbstractESCAPEAdapter`) to hide the specific protocol-agnostic steps in the communication between the ESCAPE orchestrator and network elements.
+The configurations of these Adapters can be found under the related Manager names in order to be able to initiate multiple Managers based on the same class with different Adapter configurations.
 The class configurations can be given by the ``module`` and ``class`` pair similar way as so far.
 Other values such as path, url, keepalive, etc. will be forwarded to the